unchained-capital/caravan/.github/pull_request_template.md

 * [ ] Yes
 * [ ] No

-## Does this PR fixes open issues?
+## Does this PR fix an open issue?

 <!-- If this PR contain fixes to open issues please link them here -->